-Pinchas Cohen was named dean of the USC Davis School of Gerontology, holder of the William and Sylvia Kugel Dean’s Chair in Gerontology, and executive director of the Ethel Percy Andrus Gerontology Center effective Aug.
-1, 2012.
+Pinchas Cohen was named dean of the USC Leonard Davis School of Gerontology, holder of the William and Sylvia Kugel Dean’s Chair in Gerontology, and executive director of the Ethel Percy Andrus Gerontology Center in August 2012.

 Cohen previously served as vice chair for research at the UCLA School of Medicine, where he oversaw a variety of teaching, training and research activities related to diseases of aging, including cancer, Alzheimer’s disease and metabolic disorders.

 Prior to UCLA, he was chief and professor of endocrinology at Mattel Children’s Hospital and associate director of the UCSD-UCLA Diabetes and Endocrinology Research Center.

 With a research focus on the emerging field of mitochondrial biology, Cohen and his team have worked to demonstrate the importance of mitochondrial peptides in aging and longevity.
 He is co-founder of CohBar, a biotechnology company developing mitochondrial peptides for the treatment of diabetes.